adetokunbo/tmp-proc/tmp-proc/README.md

 ```

-With just this, it's now possible to write a simple test that shows how
+With just this, it's now possible to write a simple test showing various
+features of `tmp-proc`.
+E.g,

-- hspec launches Procs during test setup, making part of the test fixture
+- `hspec` launches `Procs` during test setup

+   - this results in an `HList` of `ProcHandle` types being passed to each test.

+     - (In this example, the HList has only one `Proc`. `startupAll` allows for
+       many `Procs` to started, each of different type.
+This is possible because
+       `startupAll` acts on and returns a heteregenous list (or `HList`) rather
+       than the usual `List` type.

-   - `startupAll` performs the startup; it takes a HList (heterogenous list) of
+   - `startupAll` takes an `HList` of `Procs` and returns an `HList` of
-     different 'Proc' types and starts them all up, ensuring they all start-up ok
-     or failing the test.
+     corresponding `ProcHandle` types, first ensuring that all the corresponding
+     docker services start up ok

-   - once setup has succeeded, each test is passed the handles created by `startupAll`
+- once setup succeeds, each test is passed the `ProcHandles` created by
+  `startupAll`

+   - this is powered by a feature of [hspec][2], it's through use of `hspec's`
+     `beforeAll` hook that enables this

+    - `startupAll` is just one example of a `tmp-proc` combinator meshing well with
+    the test frameworks' combinators.

+        - the `startAll` and `terminateAll` functions used here also work with
+          `tasty's` [withResource][6]

+        - `tmp-proc` provides other functions that work with other hooks in [hspec][1]

-   - the test can use the handles to access the running 'Proc'.
+- the test cases here show the way that `tmp-proc` functions work with an
+  `HList` of `ProcHandles`

+    - `ixPing` uses [TypeApplications][7] with an index type to identify the
+        'ProcHandle' to ping

-   - `tmp-proc` provides useful combinators that simplify working with the handles.
+    - `tmp-proc` provides similar functions that enable access to attributes
+        of one or many `ProcHandle`.

+    - Though not shown here, as well as accessing a `ProcHandle's` attributes,
+      test code may also to access the corresponding service using a
+      `Connection` type specific to that service.

+    - __N.B.__ these test cases are completely unrealistic; there should be no
+      reason to use `ixPing` in a normal test case!
+For slightly more realism,
+      please take a look at the [example package][4].

 ## Run the Spec